MichaelWalker-git/AlgorithmsDataStructures/GCP_Exam_Prep_Notes/Coursera_notes.md

 # Cloud Data Storage Options
 ## Cloud Storage
 - Object file system storage.
 (Binary immutable Objects)
+    - Buckets
+        - Bytes of data with unique key
+        - Directory (Object point to another object)
+        - Store Blobs of information
+        - Not easy to index all of the files
+    - Storage Classes
+        - Regional
+            - Store data at a lower cost; tradeoff is that data is being stored in specific regional location, instead of redundancy
+        - Multi-regional
+            - Redundancy
+            - Seperate
 - Encrypts data before writing to disk
-- Bytes of data with unique key
 - fully managed, no capacity limit, provision capacity
 - Example: website, data, cluster, large files for download
 - Buckets for objects.